-Explain to your toddler that growing big and strong is hard work, and that little babies need to eat and sleep a lot so that they can become a big kid, too.
+Explain to your toddler that growing is hard work, and that babies need to eat and sleep a lot.

 To help keep your tot quiet during baby’s naptime, try creating a list of activities they can do while the little one sleeps, such as colouring, reading books together, or working on a puzzle.